Minimalist Interior Design: A Guide to Living with Style and Intention

 Consistency is key in minimalist homes.
 Use a restrained colour palette, whites, neutrals, and warm greys, and repeat it across materials, finishes, and rooms.
 This visual flow helps your space feel larger and more intentional.

 Whether you're updating your bedroom, kitchen, or living room, this cohesion makes the overall design feel connected, balanced, and refined.
-It also creates a seamless look whether you're designing a compact unit or handling a full landed property interior design project.
+It also creates a seamless look whether you're designing a compact unit or handling a full landed house interior design project.

 Minimalist Design Ideas for Every Room